AlexisBDL/StoryManager/README.md

 # StoryManager

-Make and manage decentralized stories
+Make and manage decentralized stories.
 It use Noms (https://github.com/attic-labs/noms) to manage databases

 ```